Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Click somewhere in the middle of the above VBA Code you have pasted into your Database.

-5. Press F5 Key to Run the Code.
+5. Press the F5 Key to Run the Code.
 You will find the above Message Box, with Office Assistant displaying your Bitmap Image above the message text.

 The Enhancement Makes the Difference.

 Note: Readers who have not yet learned how to use the Office Assistant with MS-Access Message Boxes may read the following Post and copy the Programs presented there in your Library Database or Project.
-You can download a sample Database with the Code from there too.
+You can download a sample Database with the Code from there, too.

 Message Box using the Office Assistant.